-When individuals use the terms “Soft drugs” or “Hard drugs,” they are referring to an arbitrary categorization that has no clear definitions or criteria and also has no scientific basis.
-The hardness or softness of drugs is purely based upon public perception.
+Have you heard the terms “hard and soft drugs?”
+When individuals use these terms, they are referring to an arbitrary categorization that has no clear definition or criteria and also has no scientific basis.
+The hardness or softness of drugs is purely based on public perception.
 An example being that hard drugs should be avoided like the plague, even if you are already doing soft drugs or as they are often referred to “gateway drugs.”

 Hard drugs are thought to be those that produce the worst drug addictions, are more potent and more toxic, physically and mentally, than the perceived “soft drug” variety.
 Soft drugs are thought to be those drugs which are less harmful to the body and mind.